 Also known as the Mfecane, meaning the 'crushing' or 'scattering', the period between 1815 and about 1840 saw indigenous tribes in Southern Africa involved in internecine, bloody struggles.
 Much of this can be attributed to one man, Shaka, king of the Zulu tribe.
 In the early 19th century there were three centralised kingdoms: the Ngwane, Mdwandwe and Mthethwe.
 In 1869 Shaka, ruler of the Mthethwe, revolutionised military warfare by replacing the throwing spear with a stabbing spear and surrounding his enemy in a tight horseshoe then closing in on them.
-Very soon widespread massacres spread across Southern Africa, depopulating countries and killing some two million people.
+Very soon widespread massacres were conducted across Southern Africa, depopulating countries and killing some two million people.

 Among those that fled were the Mdwandwe clan, who headed for Mozambique, coercing the local Tonga people to form a cooperative army with them – the Jere-Ngoni.
 By 1825, blazing their own trail of carnage, the Jere-Ngoni entered Malawi, terrorising the Yao people near the lake and the Tumbuka people to the north, raiding villages, butchering old men and forcibly enlisting young men.
 The army settled on Lake Malawi and were to remain there until their Mdwandwe chief's death in 1845.
 This bloody period is remembered as 'The Killing'.

-The Dark Days of Slavery
+The Dark Days of the Trade of Enslaved People

 Livingstone & the First Missionaries